 Despite finding that 54.7% of the abdominal injures were stage IV (advanced in the staging system of the American Association for the Surgery of Trauma), serious long-term complications occurred in only 10.9% of cases.
 In addition, 76.6% of patients were discharged alive and almost all who suffered bladder trauma recovered normal bladder function.

 “Different wars in history have produced unique types of trauma,” said Ira Sharlip, MD, a spokesman for the AUA.
-“The wartime medical experience in
+“The wartime medical experience in Iraq is unusual in having created such a large number of civilian injuries for civilian doctors to treat with limited facilities and equipment.”

 “It is remarkable how well these horrendous injuries were treated using the very basic surgical therapy and basic equipment,” Dr. Sharlip said.
 “They are doing a fantastic job there with very limited equipment and facilities.”